dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 If the OP sent a `Content-Encoding` header in the request with a compression the RP understands, the RP MAY include a `Content-Encoding` header with one of the OP provided values.

 Per SSE, the body of the response is a series of events.
-In addition to the required field name `data`, each event MUST include the `id` field with a unique value for each event, and the `event` field with a value of either `account-audit`, or `audit-complete`.
-The RP sends an `account-audit` event for each account at the RP for the `iss`, and `org` if sent, in the **audit** Command.
-When all `account-audit` events have been sent, the RP sends an `audit-complete` event.
+In addition to the required field name `data`, each event MUST include the `id` field with a unique value for each event, and the `event` field with a value of either `account-state`, or `command-complete`.
+The RP sends an `account-state` event for each Account at the RP for the `iss`, and `org` if sent, in the Audit Tenant Command.
+When all `account-state` events have been sent, the RP sends an `command-complete` event.

-The `data` parameter of the `account-audit` event MUST contain the following:
+The `data` parameter of the `account-state` event MUST contain the following:

-- `sub` representing the account
+- `sub` representing the Account
-- `account_state` representing the current state for the account from the states supported by the RP.
+- `account_state` representing the current state for the Account from the states supported by the RP.

-- `groups` if groups have been provided for the account.
-- any identity claims that have been provided to the RP by the OP
+The `data` parameter MAY include other Claims as defined by the Tenant Command.

-The `data` parameter of the `audit-complete` event MUST include the `total_accounts` property with a value for the total number of `account-audit` events the RP has sent.
+The `data` parameter of the `command-complete` event MUST include the `total_accounts` property with a value for the total number of `account-state` events the RP has sent.

-If there are no accounts at the RP that match the `audit` Command, the RP responds with only the `audit-complete` event with `total-accounts` having a value of 0.
+If there are no Accounts for the Tenant at the RP, the RP responds with only the `command-complete` event with `total-accounts` having a value of `0`.

-If the connection is lost, The OP SHOULD resend a new `audit` command and include the HTTP header `Last-Event-Id` with the last event `id` property received per SSE.
-Each event MUST include a unique `id` value.

-The following is a non-normative example of an **audit** Command request:
+The following is a non-normative example of a Streaming Response for an Audit Tenant Command:

 ```
 HTTP/1.1 200 OK